bentole/dhcpProxy/README.md

 # Caveats

 This proxy is in early development and is highly experimental, yet works as a charm if installed as described.
-A current major caveat is that there is little to none fault handling so if it catches an unknown it will CRASH..
-So don't put this into production just yet :)
+A current major caveat is that there is little to none fault handling so if it catches an unknown it will CRASH.
+I'm currently working on improving this.

 # Installation